fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 * **For generic math, use SRTP or IWSAM.** Generic math works well with either.
 F# SRTP code is often quicker to write, requires less thought to make generic and has better performance do to inlining.
 If C#-facing, use IWSAMs for generic math code.

+* **For generic math using units-of-measure, use SRTP.** The .NET support for generic math does not propagate units of measure correctly.
+Rely on F# SRTP code for these.

 * **If defining IWSAMs, put static members in their own interface.**  Do not mix static and non-static interfaces in IWSAMs.

 ## Alternatives